microsoft/MCAPSTechConnect25-lab-911/skillable/exercise3.md

 - In the message box, enter **/new** and send the message.
 Notice that the message in the response is not from the language model but from the message handler.

 Close the browser to stop the debug session.

+## Congratulations!

+Great job!
+You have now completed the lab and you're ready to start building custom agents in pro code to tackle your business processes!